 This brings us to the key problem of the moment, which is that the product categories are still so little known that DOCG wines can fetch prices that are only marginally higher than DOC wines.
 That isn’t true on France’s Rhône Valley, where Côte Rôtie can sell for four times the prices that lesser Crozes-Hermitage wines sourced from the flats will bring.
 The present situation in Conegliano and Valdobbiadene is quite possibly unsustainable over the longer term for many growers and producers, as they have difficulty getting their wines to sell when offered at prices 50% higher than DOC Prosecco, rather than the 400% differential in our Côte Rôtie example.

-I don’t know what the solution to this set of problems may be, but I do know my modest role in it, which is to review outstanding examples from the DOCG zone and prod you to try them.
-Toward that end, I’ll be back next month with lots of recommendations.
-If you taste some of the wines I’ll profile, you’ll soon realize that Prosecco is more than a commodity--it is also, at its best, a wine of place, one that is highly distinctive and indisputably delicious.
+I don’t know what the solution to this set of problems may be, but I do know my modest role in it, which is to get out the word that Prosecco is more than a commodity--it is also, at its best, a wine of place, one that is highly distinctive and indisputably delicious.
 The only problem is that you can only experience this if you get your Prosecco from the right place, which is off the steep slopes around Valdobbiadene and Conegliano.
 Altitude translates into cooler temperatures and greater diurnal swings between daytime and nighttime temperatures in the district's vineyards, which, in turn, translates into more expressive bouquets, brighter acidities, and more exciting interplay between fruit and structure.

-I’ll “see” you back here next month, but for now, if you need to stock up on sparkling wine for a wedding or a graduation party, please ask your wine merchant to show you not just a Prosecco…but a Prosecco Superiore DOCG.
-That shortened description will get you to “the good stuff,” which usually only costs a few dollars more.
+If you need to stock up on sparkling wine for a wedding or a graduation party, or just to brighten your "Stay at Home" days, please ask your wine merchant to show you not just a Prosecco…but a Prosecco Superiore DOCG.
+That shortened description will get you to “the good stuff,” which usually costs only a few dollars more.
 The price difference should actually be significantly greater, but that’s not a problem for your conscience as a consumer, and for now at least, the best thing you can do to help producers is to enjoy a bargain and buy their wines….